1. Establishing a Friendly Tone

 I teach in a friendly manner and I find that most students follow my lead.
 By teaching with a friendly tone, I prevent disruptions.
 If a student does disrupt the lesson, I reinforce positive behaviour.
 The social aspect comes first in my lessons.
 When everyone is friendly, you feel at home.

-I demonstrate the behaviour I ask of everyone with the framework myself: friendly and fair.
-My students usually adopt my attitude.
+With the framework, I ask my students to be kind and fair.
+I set a good example, and my students follow my example.
 This way, more attention goes to the lesson and the learning objective comes across clearly.

 With body language, I give friendly and inaudible directions.
 If possible, I replace verbal directions with unambiguous gestures or signals.
 As a result, all attention goes to the learning objective.
 When I teach, I speak two languages synchronously: